Geometric Blow-Up for Folded Limit Cycle Manifolds in Three Time-Scale Systems: Summary and Outlook

 \

 \SJJ{In summary, the} current manuscript provides a precedent for the effectiveness of stationary methods including Fenichel-Tikhonov theory and the blow-up method in \SJJ{semi-oscillatory} multiple time-scale systems with at least three time-scales. \SJJ{There are many interesting directions which one might take from here.
 Our analysis of the toy model for tipping considered in Section \ref{sub:applications_2} is incomplete, and motivates the analysis of a more general class of systems with regular folded cycle manifolds which violate our main Assumptions \ref{ass:1_new}-\ref{ass:2_new}.
-One might also consider} the applicability of the methods developed herein for other global cycle singularities for which there is no direct and lower dimensional analogue in stationary fast-slow systems, e.g.~near a non-hyperbolic flip/period-doubling type cycle in three time-scale systems of the form \eqref{eq:original_system}.
-These and other related problems are left for future work.
+One might also consider} the applicability of the methods developed herein for other global cycle singularities for which there is no direct and lower dimensional analogue in stationary fast-slow systems, e.g.~near a non-hyperbolic flip/period-doubling type cycle in three time-scale systems of the form \eqref{eq:original_system}. \SJJJ{We also expect the detailed estimates on the local dynamics near regular folded cycles in Theorem \ref{thm:main} to play an important role in the description of multi-scale oscillations which involve regular folded cycles as a key ingredient.
+In \cite{Szmolyan2004}, the authors derive a detailed characterisation of the local dynamics near a regular fold curve using geometric blow-up, and combine it with Fenichel theory in order to derive the form of the Poincar\'e map associated to prototypical 1-fast 2-slow systems with an S-shaped critical manifold.
+These results were used to prove the existence of an invariant torus for a certain parameter regime in the forced van der Pol equation, which contains an attracting relaxation oscillation if a particular circle map induced on the angular variable is contracting.
+We conjecture that similar constructions could be applied to the three time-scale semi-oscillatory systems considered herein, under suitable assumptions on the global geometry.
+The details of these} and other related problems are left for future work. \\